-After Twitter banned thousands of QAnon accounts recently, RT.com predicted the move would backfire by directing more attention to the cause, adding that “it gave QAnon followers the validation they craved.”
+After Twitter banned thousands of users that spread conspiracy theories, especially QAnon accounts, RT.com predicted the move would backfire by directing more attention to the cause, adding that “it gave QAnon followers the validation they craved.”

 “Though Russia is only one foreign actor capable of targeting US political audiences through the QAnon community, its history of operations appears to be the most ideologically aligned with the overarching QAnon theory,” the Graphika report said.
 “Russia also appears to have made the most effort to gain credibility within the community thus far.”